josuamanuel/js-awe/README.md

 Async await has done a lot to improve the readability of code when compared with callbacks style.
 But sometimes it is not a good construct, especially if you want to use it in a functional style!!!

-plan tries to solve the problem of too many async await all spreads in a messy way around the code wherever it is handy.
-This casual handling of await usually makes code non performant and it makes it difficult to reason about.
+**plan** tries to solve the problem of too many async await all spreads in a messy way around the code.
+It declares in just one point of your code the flow of execution, so you can work with pure functions that receives real values (no promises).

-Every-time we use await, an async branch will be created.
-The result will be an execution flow with the shape of a tree, with some chain functions running in sequence and others running concurrently.
+How many times you have experienced the problem of expecting values and what you receive is a promise.
+How many times you solve this problem with an await making the code non performance as we end-up programming secuencially.

-js-awe library has a “plan” function that can help you with that.
+Every-time we use await, the execution flow split in two.
+If you spread await in different part of your code then it will create an execution flow in the shape of a tree.
+This means that you need to keep in your head and in sync a mental model for the data flow and a mental model of the execution flow.
+This makes the code difficult to reason about.

 “plan” tries to solve this problem by declaring this tree explicitly in one place and in a simple elegant way.
 It uses array nesting to define this tree.
 It does not use weird DSL. “plan” is an execution planner that pipe functions to run in sequence and functions to run concurrently.
 It handles for you the promise chaining and data passing **so you can write pure functions free of async await**.